 Seven years of this Coalition Government has exacerbated the problem.
 Greatly.
 There has always been an economic argument for ending homelessness, but really it would take this Government a collective brain-transplant to recognise the benefits.
 As we have come to know, they all seem to have been infected by the neoliberal virus, which deadens the mind.

 Recent reports into homelessness by the McKell Institute concluded that ending homelessness delivers on several fronts.
 Some of the benefits would be improved health and employment outcomes, and a greater sense of safety, independence and social connectedness.
 “However, the economic co-benefit of the investment is sizeable.”
 PwC

-In many cases support services are required, the most expensive of which is crisis housing, in hotels, motels, caravan parks etc. The McKell Institute cites modelling by PwC that moving each person from crisis accommodation will save $11,935 per year, per person, through reduced use of government services including health services, welfare, police and prisons.
-So, not only beneficial to society, but it saves money.
+In many cases support services are required, the most expensive of which is crisis housing, in hotels, motels, caravan parks etc. The McKell Institute cites modelling by PwC that “moving each person from crisis accommodation will save $11,935 per year, per person, through reduced use of government services including health services, welfare, police and prisons”.
+So, it is not only beneficial to society, but it saves money.

 What causes homelessness?

 The Australian Institute of Health and Welfare (AIHW) is an independent statutory agency.
 This is a part of their latest report on homelessness in Australia: